Photo by Chris Epting

 She removes her hand from her ear and says, "Can I have an ice-cream on the way back, please?
 It's very hot."

-I look at the road I'm making her walk on, a multi-tasking one that serves as a domicile for cars and cows and chickens and carts and dogs and garbage and beggars, so different from the single-minded roads that she's used to.
+I look at the road I'm making her walk on, a multi-tasking one serving as a domicile for cars and cows and chickens and carts and dogs and garbage and beggars, so different from the single-minded roads she's used to.
 I agree with a guilty yes.